csbg/BioinformaticsPracticals1/Script_UNIX.md

 gunzip -c Homo_sapiens.GRCh38.cds.all.fa.gz | wc -l
 ```

-#### Exercise
+### Exercises
 - Create a folder called "day3" in your home
-- Store the number of lines of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lines.txt" in the folder "day3"
+- Store the number of lines of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lineNumber.txt" in the folder "day3"
-- Store the first 15 lines of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lines.txt" in the folder "day3"
+- Write the first 15 lines of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lines.txt" in the folder "day3"
+- Write the 31th to 35th line of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lines2.txt" in the folder "day3"
+- Store the size of Homo_sapiens.GRCh38.cds.all.fa.gz in Mb into the file "size.txt" in the folder "day3"

 # Regular expressions